Skip to content

 Fukuoka is located on the northern coast of Kyushu, Japan’s southernmost main island.
 Set along the shores of Hakata Bay, the city looks out across the sea to its close neighbours – South Korea and China.
 Historically, Fukuoka has served as Japan’s Gateway to Asia, and today it continues to thrive as a dynamic crossroads of Asian culture, trade, and ideas.

-Its strategic location has made Fukuoka one of Japan’s most international cities – a place where traditions, languages, and peoples have long converged.
+Its strategic location has made Fukuoka one of Japan’s most international cities – a place where traditions, languages, and people have long converged.
 For professional tourist guides, there is no better place to experience cross-cultural understanding in action.

 📜 A Story Shaped by Encounters